Social media CEOs to face grilling from Republican senators

 The chorus of protest rose this month after Facebook and Twitter acted to limit dissemination of an unverified political story from the conservative-leaning New York Post about Democratic presidential nominee Joe Biden, an unprecedented action against a major media outlet.
 The story, which was not confirmed by other publications, cited unverified emails from Biden’s son Hunter that were reportedly disclosed by Trump allies.

+Trump, asked by reporters about the companies Tuesday as he left Washington for the campaign trail, said they are trying to suppress revelations of Joe Biden’s “corruption.”

+“They don’t want to show corruption, like you have with Biden.
+That’s totally corruption, and everybody knows it,” Trump said.
+“It’s very unfair.
+Nobody has ever seen anything like this.
+It’s not freedom of the press, it’s the opposite.”

 Social media giants are also under heavy scrutiny for their efforts to police misinformation about the election.
 Twitter and Facebook have slapped a misinformation label on content from the president, who has around 80 million followers.
-Trump has raised the prospect, without evidence, of mass fraud in the vote-by-mail process.
+Trump has raised the baseless prospect of mass fraud in the vote-by-mail process.

 Starting Tuesday, Facebook is not accepting any new political advertising.
 Previously booked political ads will be able to run until the polls close next Tuesday, when all political advertising will temporarily be banned.
 Google, which owns YouTube, also is halting political ads after the polls close.
 Twitter banned all political ads last year.